Sea Swallow story book

-Finally, the Paddle will be put in place on the promenade.
+Finally, the Paddle was put in place on the promenade.
 The Ogres Paddle is 9.2m long, carved from a tropical hardwood called purple heart timber.

 The carved end of the Paddle... ready in the workshop

-Not far away is the Petrified Forest Interpretation Board.
+One of the plans was for a Petrified Forest Interpretation Board.
+(This wasn't completed).
 A shadow of a former woodland lies on the beach, submerged by rising tides many histories ago.
-You’ll be able to stand against this 1.5 x3m piece made from reinforced glass and galvanised steel sections which replaces the safety rail on the promenade and find out more.
-We're still waiting to find out when this piece will be installed.
+This was to be a 1.5 x3m piece made from reinforced glass and galvanised steel sections to replace the safety rail on the promenade.

-At the very end of Victoria Road West, look carefully and you’ll see resin birds appear, alighting on the top of the sea wall to rest and take in the view.
-These are the Sea Swallows, 15 coloured resin birds, cast in three different patterns and sited in various places.
-We're still waiting to see when these will be back.
+At the very end of Victoria Road West these resin birds were planned to appear, alighting on the top of the sea wall to rest and take in the view.
+These were the Sea Swallows, 15 coloured resin birds, cast in three different patterns and sited in various places.

-Last but not least, watch out for the Stone Ogre himself!
-Sat among the rock groyne, he’ll slowly appear as the tide goes out, sat in his watery underworld waiting for visitors to come and say hello and find him nestled in the rocks.
+Last but not least, is the Stone Ogre himself!
+Sat among the rock groyne, he appears as the tide goes out, sat in his watery underworld waiting for visitors to come and say hello and find him nestled in the rocks.
 Carved in limestone or granite, he's not a small chap, at 2.4 x 1.5m in size.